spirali/elsie/docs/userguide/shapes.md

 - `bg_color=<str or None>`: Color used to fill the rectangle.
 - `rx`, `ry`: Radius of
 [rounded corners](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/rect) of the rectangle.
+- `rotation=<number>`: Rotate the rectangle by the given number of degrees clockwise around its center.

 An example of drawing a rectangle:
 ```elsie